 Commission President

 The President of the Commission lays down the broad policy lines to be followed by the Commission in its work.
-He decides on the allocation of responsibilities among the Commissioners and any reshuffling of portfolios during the Commission's term of office.
+He decides on the allocation of responsibilities among the Commissioners and may reshuffle the portfolios during the Commission's term of office.

-He also, after approval by the College, appoints the Vice-Presidents, the number of which is not specified in the Treaty.
-He may further, after obtaining the approval of the College, require a Member of the Commission to resign.
+He or she also appoints the Commission Vice-Presidents, the number of which is not specified in the Treaty.
+He or she may further require a member of the Commission to resign.

 Links